• Skip to primary navigation

 • Add vanilla extract and white vinegar and continue beating until your meringue is stiff and shiny.

-• Transfer your meringue onto your lined baking sheet, scooping it into your 4 circles.
+• Transfer your meringue onto your lined baking sheet, scooping it into your 4 circles, gently swirling the middle of each to make a little dent for your toppings later.

 • Bake for 45 minutes then turn off the oven and leave the meringues inside the oven overnight to dry.